hudson155/kairo/feature/event/README.md

 # Event Feature

 Adding `EventFeature` to a Server enables GCP Pub/Sub.
+Topics must be created manually, but subscriptions are created automatically.

 LIMITATIONS: This feature currently only supports publishing events, not consuming them.

 ## Usage

+### Topic creation

+Create topics using Terraform before referencing them in code.
+Every topic should have a debug subscription created alongside it (also using Terraform).
+Application subscriptions will be created automatically.

 ### Publishing